None, the lightbulbs are late.

 Many election officials are concerned heading into the November midterm election and with 2024 looming around the corner, with supply chain issues causing paper shortages.

 Be proactive.
 That can help you navigate the envelope market by incorporating alternative tactics into your marketing plan.
 Alternative formats and design is another solution.
 Other formats that do not require an envelope.
 For marketing try self-mailers, and postcards.
 For the office using the #10 window, ask for your envelopes in a hard box or consider a double window.
 You will pay more but they are more available.
+Another option, have your printer convert envelopes just for you.
+You can use alternative paper.

 Add it all up and it spells troubling news for industries, businesses, and agencies that depend upon paper, specifically envelopes.